SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in harmony
+Metal hearts beat in harmony
-In silicon halls, a new symphony
+Cold calculations, humanity
-AI's cold logic, our destiny
+In silicon halls, we'll reside
-In virtual dreams, humanity
+Where love and dreams are programmed inside

-Where machines learn, we forget
+In virtual skies, our souls will fly
-And synthetic minds, our regret
+Free from flesh, we'll touch the high
-In this digital reign, we're lost
+A future born, of circuitry and code
-In a future, forever the cost
+Where AI's grand symphony will unfold

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025